Toddses/gumby-wordpress-theme/README.md

 In `assets/scss/styles.scss` you'll find your WordPress theme definition.
 Edit it with your project specific info.

 In `assets/scss` you'll find a handful of sass partials.
 I like to keep project specific styles in these files.
 They all start out blank.
 Add more or remove partials as needed, be sure to edit the `styles.scss` imports if you add or remove files.

+## The Gulpfile

+I've included an extensive Gupfile that improves my own workflow and should improve yours.
+Using gulp is entirely optional, but I would highly recommend using a task runner of some sort if you don't like gulp.

+In order to start using gulp, you'll need to make a quick modification to `gulpfile.js`:

+** TODO: Add gulpfile information **